LizardByte/python-plexapi-backport/README.rst

 This is a backport of `Python-PlexAPI <https://github.com/pkkid/python-plexapi>`_ to Python 2.7.
 The main purpose of this backport is to allow the library to be used within Plex Media Server plugins, which are currently limited to Python 2.7.

+Documentation is available on `Read the Docs <http://python-plexapi-backport.readthedocs.io/>`_.
+The documentation should be almost identical to the original library, with the exception that they are built with Python 2.7.

 This project is not affiliated with the original project, or Plex Inc.